Archeologists discover intact ceremonial chariot in ruins near Pompeii

 The chariot was found on the grounds of Civita Giuliana, one of the most significant ancient villas in the area around Vesuvius on the northern outskirts of the ancient Roman city which had a panoramic view of the Mediterranean Sea.

-Last year, archaeologists found in the same area on the outskirts of Pompeii the skeletal remains of what are believed to have been a wealthy man and his male slave attempting to escape death.
+Last year, archaeologists found the skeletal remains of what are believed to have been a wealthy man and his male slave attempting to escape death.

-The chariot's first iron element emerged on January 7 from the blanket of volcanic material filling the two-story portico.
-Archaeologists believe the cart was used for festivities and parades, perhaps also to carry brides to their new homes.

-The villa was discovered after police came across the illegal tunnels in 2017, officials said.
-Two people who live in the houses atop the site are currently on trial for allegedly digging more than 80 meters of tunnels at the site.